CypherousSkies/Ravoz/README.md

 - Be fun to say (read: I want retroflex and tones because I'm Like That)
 - Have a featural consonant marking system
 - Look smooth and be fun to write (read: I want compatibility with off-the-shelf graph-embedding algorithms)
-- Have a relatively small "simple"
+- Have a relatively small set of "simple" words
 - Be polysynthetic to convey non-linear information efficiently and in a cool way when spoken (inspired by the kitchen-sink approach of [Ithkuil](https://ithkuil.place))
 - Make the core vocabulary and construction of the language to be ideologically/spiritually significant
 	- Gender may only be expressed in ranges
 	- Remove references to biological/intrinsic separations (e.g. sex, family, sentient/sapient) where possible
-	- While the results of violence should be easy to talk about, causing violence should not
 	- Separate people and their characters
 	- Make spiritual topics easy to discuss
 	- Be poetic wherever possible